 The 40-43” size is slowly losing the focus of manufacturers.
-Manufacturers and buyers are focusing on larger TVs, but even though you will not find the most premium models among these sizes, there are still some good TVs to choose from.
+Manufacturers and buyers are focusing on larger TVs (see our recommendations for the best 55 inch TVs), but even though you will not find the most premium models among these sizes, there are still some good TVs to choose from.

-Overall, it is a good 43 inch TV that will keep you happy.
+Overall, the Samsung UN43NU7100 a decent entry-level 4k TV that will keep most people happy.

-If you find that the Vizio E Series 2018 E43-F1 does not have a conventional smart feature platform, then get the TCL 5 Series 43S517.
-You might experience more uniformity issues with the TCL 43S517 than with the E43-F1 and dark scenes on the Vizio look more uniform with less clouding.
+If you want a better smart feature platform than the one on our top pick, get the TCL 5 Series 43S517.
+You might experience more uniformity issues with the TCL 43S517 than with the Samsung NU7100 and dark scenes on the Samsung look more uniform with less clouding.

-Overall, the TCL S517 is a great 43 inch TV that offers many of the options found in larger models for a fraction of the price.
+Overall, the TCL S517 is one of the best 43 inch smart TVs that offers many of the options found in larger models for a fraction of the price.

-If you want a cheaper alternative than the TCL 43S517 but are not willing to compromise in picture quality, then get the TCL 43S405.
-You will not get the more advanced motion interpolation features or the same brightness as the S517.
-On the upside, the TCL S403 is great for gaming as it has very low input lag, it displays deep blacks in dark rooms due to the great native contrast ratio and has low motion blur that keeps fast content clear.
+If you want a cheaper alternative than the TCL 43S517 but are not willing to compromise in picture quality, then get the TCL 43S405/43S425.
+You will not get the more advanced motion interpolation feature or the same good brightness as the S517.
+On the upside, the TCL S403/S425 is great for gaming as it has very low input lag, it displays deep blacks in dark rooms due to the great native contrast ratio and has low motion blur that keeps fast content clear.
 Unfortunately, it has become hard to find.

-If you want an even cheaper alternative than the TCL 43S405, then get the TCL 40S305, which is quite similar.
+If you want an even cheaper alternative than the TCL 43S405/S425, then get the TCL 40S305/S325, which is quite similar.
 It is a basic 1080p TV with minimal settings and no HDR support and it cannot get very bright.
-On the positive side, blacks are deep and are reproduced well, and the TV uses the Roku interface that provides it with excellent smart features.
+On the positive side, blacks are deep and are reproduced well, and the TV uses the Roku interface that has some excellent smart features.